epfl-ada/ada-2022-project-adlucere2022/README.md

 ### Dataset Description

 Merge of the 5 initial dataframes into one dataframe with the objective of completing missing values through common features.
 Conversion of some feature in the datetime format.
 Plot of the feature missing values ratio.

 ### Preprocessing

 Convertion of string features that combine all languages, countries and genres of a given movies into more computational-friendly features such as several columns in the main dataframe.
 Correcting repetitive values that are seen as different e.g. different english languages.
 Selecting only the most present languages, countries and genres to reduce the number of different categories.
+Basic NLP processing of plot summaries and titles for ease of analysis.

 ### Feature Extraction

 Creation of new features that appear relevant such as gender ratio, number of positive words in the plot, indicators for translations given the most present languages.
+Testing some agglomerative clustering on text data using Jaccard distance on word sets.

 ### IMDB Processing